 Mark’s experience in China also provides him with insight into the current factors driving developments in the U.S.-China relationship.
 In Shanghai, Mark served as the Deputy Consul General, during which he engaged local stakeholders to advance U.S. interests, promote U.S. exports, and support market-oriented reforms.
 At the U.S. Embassy in Beijing, he served as the Embassy officer in charge of the Six-Party Talks negotiations on the denuclearization of the Korean Peninsula, managing a team responsible for analyzing China’s nonproliferation, export control, and military and security policies, as well as the country’s relations with its neighbors in the region.

 Mark has also held a number of senior roles at the State Department’s headquarters in Washington.
 He has served as the Director of the Office of Maritime Southeast Asia, where he oversaw bilateral ties with Singapore, Indonesia, Malaysia, Brunei, and the Philippines, and worked on issues including maritime security and the South China Sea.
 He also served as Special Assistant to then-Assistant Secretary of State for East Asian and Pacific Affairs Dr. Kurt Campbell, and prior to that as the Special Assistant for East Asia to then-Under Secretary of State for Political Affairs William J. Burns.
 Earlier in his career, Mark served in Washington as the North Korea Desk Officer, and spent his first two tours abroad at the U.S. embassies in Canada and Haiti.
 In recognition of his contributions, Mark was the recipient of several State Department Superior and Meritorious Honor Awards.

 Prior to joining the State Department, Mark worked as an international attorney in Washington, DC.
 As an attorney, he worked in commercial dispute resolution as well as trade and customs law, giving him an expert’s understanding of regulatory developments across the Indo-Pacific.
-Mark is a resident of Washington, DC and California.
-He has attended American University’s Washington College of Law (JD), Ohio University (BA; Phi Beta Kappa) and Harvard University Extension School (Master of Liberal Arts, History, Expected May 2023).
+Mark has attended Harvard University (ALM, History, Expected May 2023), American University (JD, Washington College of Law), and Ohio University (BA, Phi Beta Kappa, summa cum laude).
 He is conversant in Mandarin Chinese.
 Mark is a resident of Washington, DC and California.